MyBitFoundation/MyBit-Token/README.md

 ### ERC20
 Standard ERC20 contract with a deflationary supply.
 This contract inherits from ERC20Interface and contains no owners.
+Allows for burning of tokens and doesn't allow transfers to address 0x0 or itself.

 * totalSupply = 180 million
 * circulatingSupply = 101,234,643.84447336